OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 The `update` command also accepts `--init` and `--args` parameters, so we can use a function with it to initialize the new variable.
 A good name for the new function could be something like `initializeT` or `initializeVersion2`.
 This function would simply set the initial value of `t` and check that it has not yet been initialized.
-It should be called with `zos update MyContract --init initializeT --args 99`.
+It should be called with `openzeppelin update MyContract --init initializeT --args 99`.

 ```
 function initializeT(uint256 _t) public {